 Quantum Noise Disruptions

-Currently, we’re still in what’s known as the NISQ era — Noisy, Intermediate-Scale Quantum.
+We’re still in what’s known as the Noisy, Intermediate-Scale Quantum (NISQ) era.
 Quantum noise refers to any disturbances that affect the state of qubits, which can disrupt superposition, entanglement and the overall accuracy of quantum systems.
-This noise can be caused by multiple factors like temperature, electromagnetic or mechanical fluctuations, making quantum computers incredibly difficult to keep in a proper quantum state.
-As such, NISQ computers can’t be trusted to make decisions of major commercial consequence, which means they’re currently used primarily for research and education.
+This noise can be caused by factors like temperature, electromagnetic or mechanical fluctuations, making quantum computers incredibly difficult to keep in a proper quantum state.
+As such, NISQ computers can’t be trusted to make decisions of major commercial consequence and are currently used primarily for research and education.

 While quantum computing has the potential to solve complex problems, its operational output and level of qubits required to actually complete these tasks are demanding, and the technology has yet to scale to be able to support these needs.